-- SEAP reviews the annual report for due process hearings, mediations, etc., and offers suggestions for improvement. - SEAP submits an annual report of their activities to PDE by October 1 following each advisory year.
-The annual report must be available to the public and can be found at:
+- SEAP reviews the annual report for due process hearings, mediations, etc., and offers suggestions for improvement. - SEAP submits an annual report of their activities to PDE by July 1 of each year.
+The annual report must be available to the public and can be found at https://tinyurl.com/SEAPinPA - From time to time, SEAP, as part of its work plan, identifies specific issues to explore; this may involve convening work sessions and inviting stakeholders to provide input on the topic being reviewed.